ishine/UMOE-Scaling-Unified-Multimodal-LLMs/README.md

 ## 🔥 News

-- [2025/11/13] 🔥 We release the second version of [Uni-MoE 2.0](https://github.com/HITsz-TMG/Uni-MoE/tree/master/Uni-MoE-2).
+- [2025/11/13] 🔥 We release the second version of [Uni-MoE-2.0-Omni](https://github.com/HITsz-TMG/Uni-MoE/tree/master/Uni-MoE-2).
 It achieves a significant leap in language-centric multimodal understanding, reasoning, and generation capabilities, while efficiently supporting cross-modal interactions across ten-plus modalities such as images, text, and speech through its dynamic MoE architecture and progressive training strategy.

 - [2025/10/16] 🔥 We release a better [UniMoE-Audio](https://github.com/HITsz-TMG/Uni-MoE/tree/master/UniMoE-Audio), the first audio generation model with a unified speech and music generation.